black0017/MedicalZooPytorch/README.md

 ## Quick Start
 - If you want to quickly understand the fundamental concepts, we strongly advice to check our [blog post](https://theaisummer.com/medical-image-deep-learning/ "MedicalZooPytorch article"), which provides a high level overview of all the aspects of medical image segmentation and deep learning.
 - Alternatively, you can create a **virtual environment** and install the requirements.
 Check the installation folder for more instructions.
+- You can also take a quick glance at the [manual](./manual/README.md).

 ## Implemented architectures